 - Ascendance of a Bookworm: Damuel, who's from one of the poorest families within the nobility, ends up demoted and in debt after failing to guard someone properly.
 One of the consequences of this is that his fiancée cancels their engagement.
 Since he has spent all his savings on her by that point and she was the one to cancel, Damuel hopes to get some of that money back.
-The response of his ex-future in-laws boils down to "you're the one who messed up, you're not getting a single small copper back".
+His brother advises him against it for reasons that can be summed up as "you're the one who messed up, don't expect a single small copper back".

 - In Frasier, Donny files a breach of promise suit against Daphne after she gets cold feet on their wedding day and decides not to go through with it.